-Joe Bergantino is the Executive Director, Managing Editor and Co-Founder of the New England Center for Investigative Reporting.
+Joe Bergantino is the Executive Director and Co-Founder of the New England Center for Investigative Reporting.
 Bergantino has been a national and local investigative reporter for 35 years.
 He spent most of his career as the I-Team Reporter for WBZ-TV in Boston.
 He also did investigative reporting for WPLG-TV, the Washington Post-owned TV station in Miami and spent five years as a correspondent for ABC News where he reported for World News Tonight, Nightline and Good Morning America.
 During his career, Bergantino has won many of the broadcasting industry’s most prestigious awards including a duPont-Columbia Award and Citation, a Robert F. Kennedy Award for reporting on the disadvantaged, and a Gabriel Award.
 He has won several local Emmy awards including one designating him Best Investigative Reporter in New England.
 He was twice nominated for national Emmys for his work in 2002 and 2004.
 His stories have had a major impact on the lives of New Englanders and the results of his investigations have been felt worldwide.
 Bergantino is a clinical professor of journalism at Boston University and has taught journalism courses at Boston College since 1995.

-Beth Daley an Investigative Reporter and Director of Partnerships at NECIR, joined the center in November 2013.
+Beth Daley, a Senior Investigative Reporter and Senior Trainer at NECIR, joined the center in November 2013.
 Daley covered the environment, science and education for almost two decades at The Boston Globe and won numerous awards for her work including being named a Pulitzer Prize finalist.
 Among her many stories--a two-year investigation on mislabeled fish in Boston area restaurants that won three awards from the Society of Business Editors and Writers along with additional awards from the National Press Club, the Society for Features Journalism and the National Headliner competition.
 Daley spent the 2011-2012 academic year as a Knight fellow at Stanford University, a program designed to foster journalistic innovation and entrepreneurship.
 There, she became deeply interested in new journalism models and created EnviroFact, a collaborative clearinghouse to check environmental claims in the news.
 From 2001-2003, Daley was the Globe’s science and 9/11 reporter covering the anthrax scare, the war in Afghanistan and the U.S. space program.
 From 1997-2001, she was the newspaper’s education reporter.
 On that beat, she wrote a series of award-winning stories on shoddy school construction and covered urban education in Boston and across the nation.
 Prior to joining the Globe in 1994, Daley worked as a reporter for the Newburyport Daily News and as an English teacher in Sri Lanka and Thailand.
 She is a graduate of Northeastern University.